fj200/SWE-agent/docs/usage/batch_mode.md

     However, we temporarily support both names.

 !!! tip "More options"
     * There's a few more fields that you can populate.
-See [`SimpleBatchInstances`](../reference/batch_instances.md/#sweagent.run.batch_instances.SimpleBatchInstance) for more information.
+See the loader function for details.
-    * For all command line options with this instance type, see [`InstancesFromFile`](../reference/batch_instances.md/#sweagent.run.batch_instances.InstancesFromFile).

 ## Huggingface instances